December 6, 2018

 The average person in Britain spends 42 hours and 18 minutes a week at work, that’s more than any other country in Europe.
 It’s no wonder, that people like to make their workspace as comfortable as possible.

-How you organise your desk or cubicle says a lot about you, your personality, your work ethic and your attitude, and could mean that your colleagues and your superiors view you in a particular way.
+How you organise your desk or cubicle says a lot about you, your personality, your work ethic and your attitude.

 “How we dress and how we maintain our workspace are ways we communicate with people,” says Michelle Augenstein, founder of professional-image consulting group Corner Office Image.
 “A messy desk is a barrier to communication.”

 Having a picture of loved ones on your desk shows that relationships and family are significant to you.

 This can reflect positively on how your co-workers view you.
 Especially if you are in charge of people as it shows your human side, and lets colleagues get a glimpse into your personal life.

 A picture of your family can also be great motivation to work hard and make them proud.

 However, it’s important to note the difference between having one or two pictures and a desk that’s littered with them which may indicate that you could be distracted by your family, or that you’d rather be somewhere else other than at work.